logicalclocks/hopsworks/docs/admin/oauth2/create-client.md

 !!! note

-    When creating a client make sure you can access the provider metadata by making a GET a request on the well known endpoint of the provider.
+    When creating a client make sure you can access the provider metadata by making a GET request on the well known endpoint of the provider.
 The well-known URL, will typically be the _Connection URL_ plus `.well-known/openid-configuration`.
 For the above client it would be `https://dev-86723251.okta.com/.well-known/openid-configuration`.